Jkierem/jazzi/API.md

     })
 ]

 // Union configuration.
-Optional.
 Can be used to set flags that
 // alter the construction of the union.
 By default all flags start as false.
 // The only available flag is noHelpers that removes the `on` and `is` methods const config = {